HopWater/learning-c-with-effective-c/README.md

 # Learning C with Effective C

 This repository contains projects and exercises inspired by the book
-[Effective C: An Introduction to Professional C Programming](https://nostarch.com/Effective_C) by Robert C. Seacord.
+[Effective C, 2nd Edition: An Introduction to Professional C Programming](https://nostarch.com/effective-c-2nd-edition) by Robert C. Seacord.

 The purpose of this repository is to practice and master C programming concepts through hands-on examples and exercises.